IonutVasile1/form_validator_technical_assessment/README.md

 ### Getting Started

-•	Please disable any AI Coding Assisstant
 •	Review the existing code to understand the current implementation
-•	Please work through these tasks in order
 •	You can use documentation and online resources
 •	It's ok if you don't complete all the tasks
 •	Focus on writing clean, maintainable code
 •	Focus on communicating and explaining your though process
 •	Feel free to ask questions at any point

-### Task 1: Implement Form Submit Loading State

-__As a__ user filling out the registration form
-__I want to__ see visual feedback when my form is being submitted __So that__ I know the application is processing my registration

-#### Description

-The form submit button should provide visual feedback during form submission by displaying a loading indicator and becoming disabled.

-#### Acceptance Criteria

-1. Button shows a loading spinner when form is being submitted
-2. Button is disabled during submission
-3. Loading state is cleared after submission completes
+•	Please work through these tasks in order

-### Task 2: Fix Password Validation
+### Task 1: Fix Password Validation

 __As a__ system administrator
 __I want to__ ensure users create strong passwords